All Episodes

 So things that were discussed in the first hour are up in many cases by now and even sooner.

-then citing the source for all the stuff that is said here is uh is another task and I really Christopher I appreciate your call uh uh that you noticed that that we've always felt good about this website.
+But then citing the source for all the stuff that is said here is another task.

-It's encyclopedic in addition to being a website that reflects the Sterling personality of the host.
+It's encyclopedic, in addition to being a website that reflects the sterling personality of the host.

 It is indeed its own encyclopedia and library.

-He's at Duke, and he did a great piece in explaining what the bill itself actually says in layman's terms.
+And he did a great piece in explaining what the bill itself actually says in layman's terms.

-And that was the title of his piece, what the health care bill actually says.
+And that was the title of his piece, What the Health Care Bill Actually Says.

 It was excellent at breaking it down into layman's language.

-it was just great he's a professor of classics at Duke and uh that's what our caller was referring to.
+And that's what our caller was referring to.

 That's who we cited about Obamacare.

-If you go back and read that piece it is even more clearly prescient than we thought at the time because now a year has unfolded since his piece was published and he explains what Obamacare's really like what it really says and there have been things happen since he wrote the piece that bear out what he says.
+If you go back and read that piece, it is even more clearly prescient than we thought at the time, because now a year has unfolded since his piece was published.

-Sharon in Sun City West Arizona great to have you.
+Sharon in Sun City, West Arizona.

 Hi.